-It’s been a long time since Bitcoin burst onto the scene to revolutionize the financial world and start us all on our long crypto journey.
+It’s been a long time since 2009 when Bitcoin burst onto the scene to revolutionize the financial world and start us all on our long crypto journey.
 In the meantime, many other digital assets have been created.
-With the list of all cryptocurrencies now spanning thousands of different coins – all with different prices, market caps, circulating supplies, and purposes – it’s easy to feel confused or overwhelmed.
+With the list of all cryptocurrencies now spanning thousands of different coins and tokens – all with different prices, market caps, circulating supplies, and purposes – it’s easy to feel confused or overwhelmed.
 Why are there so many different cryptocurrencies?
-Why do they all have different prices?
+Why do they all have different values?
 What makes one cryptocurrency more valuable than another?

-You’ll find the current Bitcoin price on this page, of course, and the Ethereum price.
+You’ll find the current Bitcoin price and the Ethereum price.
 These two coins account for nearly two-thirds of the overall cryptocurrency market cap.
 You’ll also find detailed prices and price histories for the hundreds of carefully vetted cryptocurrencies you can buy and sell on the Kriptomat platform – everything you need to follow crypto news and track exchange rates.

-If you’ve ever wondered about any of these questions then you’ve come to the right place.
-We’ve compiled everything you need to know in order to understand cryptocurrency prices and the factors which influence them.
+If you’ve ever wondered about any of these questions regarding the cryptocurrency market, then you’ve come to the right place.
+We’ve compiled everything you need to know to understand cryptocurrency prices and the factors that influence them.

-And one more thing – on every page of price histories and statistics, you’ll also get links to plain-language instructions: How to Buy Bitcoin, How to Buy Ethereum, How to Buy XRP…one page for each cryptocurrency.
+And one more thing – on every page of price histories and statistics, you’ll also get links to plain-language instructions: How to buy Bitcoin, How to buy Ethereum, How to buy XRP… one page for each cryptocurrency.
 Those pages include tons of information: 24-hour volume of trades, market cap volume and changes during the past 24 hours, volume of 24-hour liquidity, and background information on the cryptocurrency projects behind the coins and tokens.
 It’s almost everything you need to make your investing-in-crypto journey.

 Crypto price histories tell you all about the historical value of a digital currency and may be displayed in the form of a chart or a list of past prices.
 Every cryptocurrency has a different price history and analyzing it can inform you about the coin’s past and help you make predictions about its future.

 The first major surge for Bitcoin came at the end of 2013, and most other cryptocurrencies that were around then experienced similar rallies at the same time or slightly later.
-Crypto prices then fell again in 2014.
+The value of most cryptocurrencies fell again in 2014.

 Four years later, at the end of 2017, the global crypto market cap – which represents the total market capitalization of the list of all cryptocurrencies – rose by about 360% from $180 billion at the start of November 2017 to a peak of over $830 billion in January 2018.
 This was once more followed by a crash with most coins shedding a significant proportion of their value over the subsequent weeks and months.

-A wide range of different things can have an effect on the price of a cryptocurrency, with varying levels of significance.
+A wide range of different things can affect the price of a cryptocurrency, with varying levels of significance.
 Some factors are unique to a specific coin while others impact the entire crypto sector.

 Most cryptocurrencies tend to follow what’s known as a boom-and-bust cycle.
 This is a pattern in which a period of growing excitement and adoption leads to a surge in price before doubt and disillusionment set in and result in a crash.